-To assist the government’s efforts, PROFOR will provide analysis on the ecosystem service and economic benefits of forest landscape restoration activities, including disseminating information to decision makers on the trade-offs of different restoration scenarios.
-The results can guide the Nicaraguan government on implementing potential forest landscape restoration programs by providing potential prices for payment for ecosystem services and identifying the low-cost/high-benefit alternatives in watershed conservation, forest protection, and carbon sequestration.
-PROFOR will generate various restoration and investment scenarios that could open restoration and reforestation opportunities for farmers, local communities, and the private sector, including agribusiness and ecotourism.
+To assist the government’s efforts, PROFOR proposed to provide analysis on the ecosystem service and economic benefits of forest landscape restoration activities, including disseminating information to decision makers on the trade-offs of different restoration scenarios.
+The results would guide the Nicaraguan government on implementing potential forest landscape restoration programs by providing potential prices for payment for ecosystem services and identifying the low-cost/high-benefit alternatives in watershed conservation, forest protection, and carbon sequestration.
+PROFOR would generate various restoration and investment scenarios that could open restoration and reforestation opportunities for farmers, local communities, and the private sector, including agribusiness and ecotourism.

-This PROFOR activity consists of the following tasks:
+This PROFOR activity consisted of the following tasks:

-Analysis of the costs of environmental degradation.
-This task will estimate the costs of environmental degradation resulting from land degradation and deforestation, droughts, soil degradation, fire, flooding, and other natural disasters.
-In addition, the analysis will estimate the costs to Nicaragua associated with climate change.
-This task will provide the analytical underpinnings to target interventions for climate change adaptation and mitigation.
+- Output 1: Analysis of the costs of environmental degradation.
+This task aimed to provide the analytical underpinnings to target interventions for climate change adaptation and mitigation.
+This task was to estimate the costs of environmental degradation resulting from land degradation and deforestation, droughts, soil degradation, fire, flooding, and other natural disasters.
+In addition, the analysis was to estimate the costs to Nicaragua associated with climate change.

-Benefit analysis of a potential program for watershed conservation and landscape restoration in Nicaragua.
-This analysis will estimate the benefits of forest and landscape restoration on the value of multiple ecosystem services across the country by estimating the net value of ecosystem service benefits (such as ecotourism, carbon sequestration, water quality, agriculture, soil protection, etc.) under different reforestation scenarios.
-It will also explore the economic potential of changing land use (such as degraded agricultural land) to restore native forest, or for agroforestry.
+- Output 2: Benefit analysis of a potential program for watershed conservation and landscape restoration in Nicaragua.
+This analysis aimed to estimate the benefits of forest and landscape restoration on the value of multiple ecosystem services across the country by estimating the net value of ecosystem service benefits (such as ecotourism, carbon sequestration, water quality, agriculture, soil protection, etc.) under different reforestation scenarios.
+It would also explore the economic potential of changing land use (such as degraded agricultural land) to restore native forest, or for agroforestry.

-By accomplishing these tasks, the program will inform and improve the Nicaraguan Government’s knowledge on how to promote policies and regulations that increase forest conservation, support a nature-based economy, and increase watershed conservation and landscape restoration in the country.
+By accomplishing these tasks, the program aimed to inform and improve the Nicaraguan Government’s knowledge on how to promote policies and regulations that increase forest conservation, support a nature-based economy, and increase watershed conservation and landscape restoration in the country.

-Last Updated : 07-24-2017
+Last Updated : 06-14-2020